Resilience

-A Conversation with Jeff Dill, Founder of the Firefighter Behavioral Health Alliance NPO and Behavioral Health Administrator at Las Vegas Fire & Rescue.
+A tactical briefing with Jeff Dill, Founder of the Firefighter Behavioral Health Alliance and Behavioral Health Administrator at Las Vegas Fire & Rescue

 Dill: I was a battalion chief in the northwest suburbs of Chicago when Hurricane Katrina hit in 2005.
 We sent firefighters down, and when they came back, they showed me photos - they'd been picking up bodies in the streets and were struggling.
 They wanted to get help but at that time, clinicians didn't understand our world because we never let them in.